What is Value Added Tax?

 How Does it Work?

-To understand the computation and working of VAT, we need to understand the two components which together help in determining the VAT, namely Output Tax and Input Tax Output Tax is the amount of tax charged from the customer which can be an end-user or part of the manufacturing chain providing value addition.
+To understand the computation and working of VAT, we need to understand the two components that help determine the VAT: Output Tax and Input Tax.
+Output Tax charge by the customer, an end-user, or part of the manufacturing chain providing value addition.

-Input Tax is the amount of tax paid by the manufacturer for purchasing raw materials.
-For input tax paid, the registered manufacturer can claim the Input Tax credit.
+Input Tax is the amount paid by the manufacturer for purchasing raw materials.
+The registered manufacturer can claim the Input Tax credit for the input tax paid.
 The Net difference between Output Tax and Input Tax results in the VAT charge.

 Examples of Value Added Tax (With Excel Template)

-Let’s take an example to understand the calculation of Value Added Tax in a better manner.
+Let’s take an example to understand the calculation in a better manner.

 Example #1

-- Stage 1 comprised of purchasing raw materials worth $10000, which carries a tax rate of 5%.
+- Stage 1 comprised purchasing raw materials worth $10000, which carries a tax rate of 5%.

 - Stage 2 comprises selling the goods made from stage 1 worth $15000, which carries a tax rate of 10%.